davinryan/aws-associate-architect/safe/safe-architect/A.questions-i-didnt-know.md

 How should the Architect help to resolve this?
 Hire contractors to implement the Enablers
-Start involving the developers in Architectural Runway planning Encourage the developers to devote non-work hours to gain the knowledge Develop detailed design specifications that clarify the development tasks
+Start involving the developers in Architectural Runway planning Encourage the developers to devote non work hours to gain the knowledge Develop detailed design specifications that clarify the development tasks